Sunlight forced my eyes open.

 It took me a moment to recall what a “broken messenger” even was.

 “Nope.
-Not even a little.”
+Not even a bit.”

 “If you don’t want to, then study hard.
 As long as you pass your exams, even after you finish the play, you can continue living in Shima.
 Divine Law and the Seventh are the two most prestigious schools.
 Pass Level Six at either, and you’re immediately promoted to white four-wings.
 Pass Level Seven, you’re blue four-wings.
-Pass Level Eight—you’d actually be a six-wing.”
+Pass Level Eight, you’d actually be a six-wing.”

 “Alright.
 I’ll work hard to stay.”

-“Honestly, with Heaven at peace now, more angels are turning to magic—nobody wants to go swinging swords around anymore.
+“Honestly, with Heaven at peace now, more angels are turning to magic.
+Nobody wants to go swinging swords around anymore.
 I could help transfer you to the Seventh, the competition’s a bit easier there.”

 I thought of Caro, still at the Divine Law.